ircv3/ircv3-specifications/extensions/resume.md

 `nick` is the nickname of the client whose connection has been resumed. `user` and `host` are the username and hostname that the new connecting client has.
 The client receiving this message MUST update the username and hostname they have stored for the given client, in the same way that the `CHGHOST` message is parsed.

+When sent to other clients, the `RESUMED` message MUST have the source of the old client's nickmask.
+This is illustrated in the examples below.

 ### Numerics

 Here are the new numerics that this extension defines: